Comic Browser:

 Justice is Served

-Captain America #318 Synopsis by Peter Silvestro
+Captain America #318 synopsis by Peter Silvestro

 Death Adder of the Serpent Society has been tasked with delivering an unconscious Princess Python to the Circus of Crime for ransom.
 As he flies over the Bronx, his Serpent Saucer malfunctions and crashes into a large deserted building.
 Adder escapes from the disabled craft mere moments before it explodes, carrying his captive with him.
 He hides her in a safe part of the building and hails a taxi.
 He threatens the cabby into taking him for a ride, and the cabby keeps up some nervous patter—until he pulls a gun and shoots the serpentine criminal.
 Removing his rubber mask, the Scourge of the Underworld announces, "Justice is served."